Southcote Centres

 Applications are made through the SEND Key Stage Transfer process and are managed directly through the Surrey SEND admissions team.

-All children who are considered for a place in a Southcote Centre must have:
+All children who are considered for a place in a Southcote Centre must:

-• An Education and Health Care Plan (EHCP) with agreed Special School Provision.
+• Hold an Education and Health Care Plan (EHCP) with agreed Special School Provision.

-• Primary Special Educational Needs identified as Learning and Additional Needs (LAN).
+• Have their Primary Special Educational Needs identified as Moderate Learning Difficulties (MLD).

 The Southcote Centre welcome visits from parents.
-If you feel your child meets the admissions criteria above, please contact Philip Southcote School directly and we will be happy to arrange an appointment with a member of the team.
+If you feel your child meets the admissions criteria above, and you would like to book a tour please complete this form and we will be in touch to arrange an appointment with a member of the team.

 Southcote Curriculums